Desk stretches between meetings: quick relief when busy

 Why desk stretches between meetings matter more than end-of-day routines

 Your calendar is a wall of back-to-back video calls.
 You are sitting in the same position, looking at the same screen angle, breathing shallowly from the laptop camera awareness.
 Then the call ends and there is ninety seconds before the next one starts.
-That gap is where your body actually breaks down – not from the meetings themselves, but from the absence of movement between them.
+That gap is where your body actually stiffens, not from the meetings themselves, but from the absence of movement between them.

 The accumulated tension from prolonged sitting is more than discomfort.
-The Office Work and Stretch Training (OST) study by Holzgreve et al. found that a 3-month stretching program reduced musculoskeletal complaints in office workers, with the largest improvements in neck pain (17.79% reduction) and upper back pain (14.7% reduction) [1].
+The Office Work and Stretch Training (OST) study by Holzgreve et al., a non-randomised controlled study, found that a 3-month stretching program reduced musculoskeletal complaints in office workers, with the largest improvements in neck pain (17.79% reduction) and upper back pain (14.7% reduction) [1].
 Desk stretches between meetings differ from a once-a-day stretching routine in one important way: they are timed to the tension patterns your body creates during video conferencing.

 You are counteracting the forward head posture from screen-staring, the rounded shoulders from mouse-side positioning, and the hip flexor tightness from sitting.
-These office stretches for desk workers address the exact postural problems that accumulate during back-to-back calls.
+These ergonomic desk stretches address the postural patterns that accumulate during back-to-back calls.
+At Goals and Progress, we treat this as a tension-reset habit rather than a workout: you match a small dose of movement to the gap your calendar already gives you.
 This guide gives you 10 stretches organized by the tension patterns they release.
-Pick 2-3 for your frequent meeting gaps, or build a complete 3-minute deskercise routine for the longer breaks.
+Pick 2 to 3 for your frequent meeting gaps, or build a complete 3-minute deskercise routine for the longer breaks.

 Forward head posture is a postural alignment issue where the head extends forward beyond the shoulders, commonly developed from prolonged screen time and forward-facing desk postures.
 Forward head posture strains the neck and upper back muscles, creating the tension pattern that seated stretches at work are designed to reverse.